 Treatment of dogs with grass seeds

-Treatment for grass seed problems varies depending on the severity and location of the seed, and the situation can escalate quickly if the grass seed penetrates the skin.
+Treatment varies depending on the severity and location of the seed, and the situation can escalate quickly if it penetrates the skin.

 Your veterinarian may need to remove the seed under general anaesthetic and they can be very tricky to find in some cases, prescribe antibiotics to treat infections, or recommend anti-inflammatory medication to reduce swelling and pain.